ykchavan/RedHatSummit2019/README.md

   [root@bastion-LAB-GUID ~]# systemctl is-enabled cockpit.socket
   enabled
   ~~~
-# To access the Web Console
+# To access the Red Hat Web Console
 * Use hostname with port 9090
   ~~~
   https://bastion-LAB-GUID.rhpds.opentlc.com:9090
   ~~~
+* Login as lab-user and password to-be-provided
+* Check - "Reuse my password for privileged tasks"

   <a name="install"></a>
 # Lab 1.1 - Install Image Builder